avarngeline/Layoffs-Dashboard/README.md

 **4.1.4.
 Layoff Timeline (Mar 2020 – Mar 2023)**

 ![Image](https://github.com/user-attachments/assets/9576c5ce-4f33-448c-accd-1cd5d1ad791c)

+The overall layoff timeline from March 2020 to March 2023 shows a progressive rise, with several notable points highlighted below.

 - **Initial Spike During Early COVID-19 (Apr–May 2020):** Layoffs surged to around 12,000 in May 2020, reflecting the immediate economic impact of the pandemic’s first wave.